shayanmoosavi/Quantum-Instant-Coffee/README.md

 - **Projected Band Structure** (projected_bands)
 - **Wannier interpolated bands** (wannier)

-The input files will be generated both with and without considering spin-orbit coupling, with files organized a clear directory structure.
+The input files will be generated both with and without considering spin-orbit coupling, with files organized in a clear directory structure.

 ### 🧰 Toolkit:
 - `input_file_writer.py`: Generates input files for common QE/Wannier90 workflows